tkishel/pe_tune/README.md

 ##### `--current`

-Output current settings and exit.
+Output currently defined settings in JSON format and exit.

-Settings may be defined either in the Classifier (Console) or in Hiera, with Classifier settings taking precedence over Hiera settings.
-Define settings in Hiera (preferred) or the Classifier, but not both.
+Settings may be defined either in the Classifier (the Console) or in Hiera, with Classifier settings taking precedence over Hiera settings.
+Best practice is to define settings in Hiera (preferred) or the Classifier, but not both.

 The output of this option also identifies duplicate settings found in both the Classifier and Hiera.